 Colorado Highway 14, which follows along the Poudre River, is a designated Colorado Scenic and Historic Byway between Fort Collins and the town of Walden.
 Plus, the Cache la Poudre-North Park Scenic Byway is recognized as one of the state’s premier scenic highways.
 This route features incredible scenery in the Poudre Canyon and along the Poudre River, as well as large forests and towering mountain peaks.
 Stop at the Home Moraine Geological site, an area carved by glaciers, and keep an eye out for Bighorn Sheep.
 Approximately 50 miles up the canyon, the road rolls over 10,000 foot Cameron Pass in the vast North Park Valley.
 Visitors will want to stop a moment and take in the view of Nokhu Crags.
 You will definitely soak up all the views as you drive west into the Poudre Canyon.

-Lory State Park is a beautiful owned and operated park just minutes west of Fort Collins and sprawls between Horsetooth Reservoir and the majestic foothills.
+Lory State Park is a beautiful state owned and operated park just minutes west of Fort Collins and sprawls between Horsetooth Reservoir and the majestic foothills.
 You'll be able to enjoy over 26 miles of scenic trails with varying terrain from rolling valleys to mountainous hillsides.

 Arthur’s Rock is the most popular hike in the park and it boasts magnificent views of Horsetooth Reservoir and Fort Collins from above.
 On a day that you’re looking for a challenging hike but don’t want to spend your whole day doing it, Arthur’s Rock is your trail.